Grey trousers or shorts

 If your household annual earnings are under £16,190 (or you are eligible for certain benefits) your child is entitled to free school meals (even in KS2).

-This money is spent on improving your child’s education in school and is used to support funding for residential trips, school visits and clubs for those children, so please pick up a form from the school’s office if you think this applies to you.
+This money is spent on improving your child’s education in school and is used to support funding for residential trips and school visits for those children, so please pick up a form from the school’s office if you think this applies to you.

 Parent, teacher and friends association (FROGS)